jimfhahn/pod-pyspark-notebook/README.md

 [marctable](https://github.com/sul-dlss-labs/marctable) converts MARC bibliographic data (in transmission format or MARCXML) into tabular formats like CSV and Parquet.
 ### Parquet:
 Use the Parquet file format for efficient data storage and retrieval.
+### Selenium web driver:
+To verfiy uniqueness of holdings, we use Selenium to scrape BorrowDirect holdings data based on BorrowDirect id.